nmcb/uuid/README.md

-# uuid
+# UUID
-An Universally Unique Identifier in the age of ubiquitous communication
+A Universally Unique (Physical) Identifier for an Age of Ubiquitous Digital Communication.